 Unsafe abortions are defined by the World Health Organisation (WHO) as “a procedure for terminating an unintended pregnancy carried out either by persons lacking the necessary skills or in an environment that does not conform to minimal medical standards, or both.”

 They estimate that 25 million unsafe abortions take place each year, the vast majority of them in developing countries.

 In contrast to a legal abortion that is carried out by a trained medical provider, unsafe abortions can have fatal consequences.
 So much so that unsafe abortions are the third leading cause of maternal deaths worldwide and lead to an additional five million largely preventable disabilities, according to the WHO.

 Almost every death and injury from unsafe abortion is preventable

 Deaths and injuries from unsafe abortions are preventable.
 Yet such deaths are common in countries where access to safe abortion is limited or prohibited entirely, as the majority of women and girls who need an abortion because of an unwanted pregnancy are not able to legally access one.

-In countries with such restrictions, the law typically allows for what are known as narrow exceptions to the legislation criminalising abortion.
-These exceptions might be when pregnancy results from rape or incest, in cases of severe and fatal foetal impairment, or when there is risk to the life or health of the pregnant person.
-Only a small percentage of abortions are due to these reasons, meaning the majority of women and girls living under these laws might be forced to undertake unsafe abortions and put their health and lives at risk.
+In countries with such restrictions, the law typically allows for what are known as narrow exceptions to the legislation criminalizing abortion.
+These exceptions might be when pregnancy results from rape or incest, in cases of severe and fatal fetal impairment, or when there is risk to the life or health of the pregnant person.
+Only a small percentage of abortions are due to these reasons, meaning the majority of women and girls living under these laws might be forced to seek unsafe abortions and put their health and lives at risk.